 The Nokia Corporation – that has been active in the telecommunication business since the 1960s – introduced its company motto “Connecting People” in 1992 and hasn’t changed the successful slogan for nearly two decades.
 Although the slogan consists only of two words it clearly communicates the company’s vision – to connect people with each other, no matter how far the distance in between them – in a straightforward manner that is easy to remember.

-When people started to re-analyze Nokia’s slogan in recent years, I’ve noticed that there was the basic tenor and criticism that a company couldn’t connect people, as they would have to connect with each other for themselves.
+When people started to re-analyze Nokia’s slogan in recent years, I’ve noticed that there were the basic tenor and criticism that a company couldn’t connect people, as they would have to connect with each other for themselves.
 A statement that is surely correct, but in order to fully grasp and understand the intentions behind Nokia’s corporate slogan we have to go back in time to the year of the market introduction.
-The catchy motto was being introduced in 1992, when Nokia started to exit from the cable business to direct the company’s focus on telecommunications – specifically via mobile devices.
+The catchy motto was being introduced in 1992 when Nokia started to exit from the cable business to direct the company’s focus on telecommunications – specifically via mobile devices.
 I find it utterly important to stress out that back in the beginning of the 1990s; there simply was no device available to easily connect people with each other, besides (cable!) telephones and letters.
 So, the vast majority of humans was dependent on fixed phone lines (or letters) in order to communicate with others over big distances.
 It was a stroke of genius of the Nokia Corporation to position itself with the slogan, “Connecting People” in a clever way as the corporation that provided facilities for people to stay in touch with each other and to close huge distances in between each other – without being dependent on letters and telephone connections.

 Nokia’s subtly chosen corporate slogan communicates the vision of its corporation in an elegant and remarkable manner, with the use of only two words.
 But, something that is even more remarkable is that Nokia adhered to its slogan and had a huge proportion in the development of the 1990s and 2000s in the mobile device industry and allowed many people to connect with each other in an easy way.